AwalaApp/network-website/users/overview.md

 # How Awala works in simple terms

-If you're privacy-conscious or just curious, this document should help you understand how it Awala works with minimal technical jargon.
+If you're privacy-conscious or just curious, this document should help you understand how Awala works with minimal technical jargon.
 If you're looking for an accurate explanation, you may prefer to read the [technical overview]({% link tech-overview.md %}).

 We assume that you've already used Awala, or have at least watched [the demo](https://youtu.be/LL1Z9EGiMVc).